-The success of this site is dependant on submissions from the TI community, so if you have an interesting game program you would like to display here, please feel free to E-Mail it to me in PC99, V9T9 or TIFILES format, ARC'ed, with appropriate documentation (if needed).
+The success of this site is dependent on submissions from the TI community, so if you have an interesting game program you would like to display here, please feel free to E-Mail it to me with appropriate documentation (if needed).

 All of the software on display here is considered abandonware or public domain.
 However, if you are the copyright holder of a program on this site and do not want it posted, please let me know and it will be removed immediately.
 This is not a commercial site and no income is being generated from it, so, unless in the unlikely event that commercial viability is still expected from a particular piece of software, why not consider sharing your work with the rest of the TI community?

 Programs Download Format [ PLEASE READ! ]